 There is no one way to memorize spelling words as each child learns differently.
+But there are definitely some study tips that can help a child learn spelling words that is more than just rote memorization.

 To memorize spelling words on their list, my kids used to simply write out their spelling words several times a day; but that didn't seem to be enough, and they would still misspell many of the words on their test.
 So we started to investigate how they learn words best (visually, kinesthetically, aurally, etc.), and we began incorporating some of the following techniques, which have proven to work very well for them.
 From our experience, I would think that the suggestions below would work best for kids who are visual learners like my kids are.

-Tips For Learning Spelling Words
+Study Tips For Learning Spelling Words

 1. Drastically mispronounce the word to help recall the spelling.
 For example, say /par-lee-uh-ment/ for parliament or /ton-goo/ for tongue.
 This is one of the ways I still remember how to spell words correctly; I always think seh • pahr • ate instead of seh • purr • ate to remember that separate has an a in the middle and not an e.
 (Of course, if a child has trouble pronouncing the word in the first place, having them intentionally mispronounce it might be counterproductive!)